Release notes for Cloud Servers

 December

-• implemented dedicated cores for cloud servers, with Hyper-Threading support and resource placement on a single NUMA node.
-The feature is currently available only in the pool segments ru-3b, ru-7a, and ru-7b;
+- implemented dedicated cores for cloud servers, with Hyper-Threading support and resource placement on a single NUMA node.
+Currently, the functionality is available only in the pool segments ru-3b, ru-7a and ru-7b;

-• moved the selection of fixed and custom configurations to lineups in the ru-3b, ru-7a, and ru-7b pool segments:
+- moved the fixed and custom configuration selection to the lines in pool segments ru-3b, ru-7a, and ru-7b:

 November